swapnilyavalkar/tableau-update-datasource-script/README.md

    - Switches the Tableau Server context to the appropriate site for each iteration.

 ### 5. **Update Data Connections**
-   - Locates the relevant data sources and updates Oracle connection details based on specific conditions.
+   - Locates the relevant data sources and updates connection details based on specific conditions.
    - Logs and stores updated connection details in a DataFrame.

 ### 6. **Export Processed Data**